Philip-Case/BostonBusTracker/README.md

 1. Open index.html file in web browser
 2. Watch the annimation of the bus icons move as they drive down Boston streets in real time
+3. Color of bus icon represents the directional route movement of the bus

 <h2>Roadmap Run:</h2>